Advantages Of Delayed Breast Reconstruction

 Breast reconstruction patients should avoid intense physical activities for up to six weeks as well as overhead lifting.
 Most women are ready to return to work eight weeks after surgery or a bit earlier.

-Most patients spend a day or two in the hospital after a mastectomy and simultaneous breast reconstruction.
-This is usually done with a drainage tube in place that pulls blood and body fluids from the surgical site and pushes them to an external collection device.
-The nurse will show the patient how to empty it before she leaves the hospital.
-The greatest amount of discharge takes place during the first 24 hours and will continue to decrease until stopping altogether after about a week or two.
+After a mastectomy and simultaneous breast reconstruction, patients often spend a day or two in the hospital.
+The treatment involves a drainage tube that takes blood and bodily fluids from the surgical site and pushes them to an external collection device.
+The process of discharge starts within the first twenty-four hours and gradually decreases until it stops after a week or two.

 New Breast Reconstruction Techniques